Division of Molecular Biology and Human Genetics

 nniemand@sun.ac.za

-Dr Nandi Niemand obtained her PhD in Molecular Biology and Human Genetics, focussing on mycobacterial physiology, investigating, and characterizing the role of a novel protein involved in the iron-sulfur cluster biogenesis system.
-She joined the TB Genomics group as part of her postdoctoral fellowship and primarily focuses on a study titled “Transmission of tuberculosis among illicit drug use linkages”, which aims to evaluate the proportion of TB c?ases derive from a recent transmission and define mechanisms responsible for efficient transmission in this population.
-In addition, she is also involved in the in vivo evaluation and characterization of single nucleotide polymorphism mutations and their association with phenotypic bedaquiline resistance.? ?
+Nandi obtained her PhD in Molecular Biology, focussing on mycobacterial physiology, investigating, and characterizing the role of a novel protein involved in the iron-sulfur cluster biogenesis system.
+She joined the TB Genomics group as part of her postdoctoral fellowship focussing on a study titled “Transmission of tuberculosis among illicit drug use linkages”.
+A specific area of interest is understanding M. tuberculosis and HIV transmission under at-risk key populations in high TB and HIV prevalent settings.
+To understand ongoing transmission in people who smoke illicit drugs, she is actively involved in the analysis of the mycobacterial and HIV viral whole genome sequences, and host-blood transcriptomic TB signatures.?

 ??Postdoctoral Researcher?